All at sea: Is Australia's fast-tracked asylum screening policy fair?

 The four or five questions are believed to involve basics on name, age, birthplace and the reason for the asylum seeker’s attempt to travel to Australia, lawyers said.

+A second man, who identified himself as N.A.
+Nilantha, said he told them he “intended to get a good job and enhance our family’s economic situation” in New Zealand.

+The responses potentially bear out claims by the Australian and Sri Lankan government that many asylum seekers are economic migrants, although rights groups say Tamils seek asylum to prevent torture, rape and other violence at the hands of the military.

-On the boat of 41 Sinhalese and Tamil asylum seekers handed over by Australia to Sri Lanka on the weekend, only one, a Sinhalese woman, was deemed to require further assessment of her claim.
+Only one person aboard the boat, a Sinhalese woman, was deemed to require further assessment of her claim.

 Immigration Minister Scott Morrison said she was offered transportation to an offshore detention center but she elected to return to Sri Lanka with her travel companions, rather than proceed alone.

-“If the only option is ‘we’ll send you to Manus or Nauru by yourself’ then that is surely coercion,” said the University of Sydney’s Crock.
+“If the only option is ‘we’ll send you to Manus or Nauru by yourself’ then that is surely coercion,” said the University of Sydney’s Crock, referring to offshore detention centers set up in Papua New Guinea and the remote Pacific island of Nauru.

+Australia’s Tamil Refugee Council said of the 153 people on board a second boat, whose fate is currently before the High Court, some 48 are from India’s 60,000-odd strong, unregistered Sri Lankan Tamil refugee community.
+At least 11 of those had been tortured in Sri Lanka, the council said.

 The fast-tracked method of gauging whether a person has a valid claim to asylum was introduced by former Labor Prime Minister Julia Gillard in 2012 for use on Sri Lankan asylum seekers.